San Francisco Republican Party

 Roads are for cars.
 What K does is simply close the Great Highway to all cars except official Government vehicles.

 It will increase pedestrian and vehicle accidents on roadways near the Great Highway as well as on the streets and avenues of The Sunset and Parkside.
+Contrary to the claims of the Yes on K folks, closing the Great Highway will NOT be better for the environment and decrease greenhouse gases.

 Prop L: Additional Business Tax on Transportation Network Companies and Autonomous Vehicle Businesses to Fund Public Transportation